Reporting Absences – New Beginning November 5th!

 Trips and Vacations

-If a student must leave school during the day a note of explanation from a parent or guardian, or the student if 18 years of age or older, requesting early dismissal is to be presented to the Attendance Secretary before school begins.
-A dismissal slip will be given for the appropriate time and the student must present this slip to the subject teacher at the beginning of his/her last class.
+If a student must leave school during the day it must be reported through one of the attendance reporting options listed above.
+Students should continue to sign out in the attendance office, a dismissal slip will be given for the appropriate time and the student must present this slip to the subject teacher at the beginning of his/her last class.
 When a student returns to the school, he or she must report to the attendance office to sign in.

 Illness During Class Time